Danaru87/UnseenMail/README.md

 # See Ya Github !

 This project moved to other open source git social network.
-Based on gitlab, Framagit is an instance that protec users privacy.
+Based on gitlab, Framagit is an instance that protect users privacy.

 You can see my projects on
 [Framagit DanaruDev repositories](https://framagit.org/users/DanaruDev/projects)